karan/Projects-Solutions/README.md

 **Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you. [[rramchand (Python)]](https://github.com/rramchand/Projects-Solutions/blob/master/whois.py)

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
-If it is down, it will notify you by email or by posting a notice on screen.
+If it is down, it will notify you by email or by posting a notice on screen. [[cahitonur (Python)]](https://github.com/cahitonur/mini-project/blob/master/site_monitor/monitor.py)

 Classes
 ---------